vyashemang/flask-salary-predictor/README.md

 # Model
-model.py trains and saves the model to the disk.
+model.py trains and saves the model to the disk. model.pkb the pickle model

-# Server
+# App
-server.py contains all the requiered for flask and to manage APIs.
+app.py contains all the requiered for flask and to manage APIs.

-# Request
+Procedure--
-request.py contains the python code to process POST request to server.
+Open command Prompt and go to given directory and then run python app.py